dylanaraps/pfetch/README.md

 Function pfetch {sh $env:UserProfile\pfetch\pfetch}
 ```

-For users using cmd o Windows, do this:
+For users using cmd on Windows, do this:
 - Make a doskey macro file, preferablly in `C:\bat\macros.doskey` <-- macros file
 - Go to Registry Editor
 - Go to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Conmand Processor